 Plasma Ion Beam CVD (PIB-CVD) provides an effective alternative for depositing a variety of thin films at lower temperatures than those used in typical CVD reactors without settling for a lesser film quality.

-In a planar cathode configuration, such as that used in the Phoenix LS, the cathode is mounted directly above the substrate.
+In a planar cathode configuration, such as that used in the Phoenix LC, the cathode is mounted directly above the substrate.
 This configuration provides for tight uniformity on one side of the substrate during sputtering for properties such as film thickness, sheet resistance and refractive index.
 It’s the ideal configuration for applications where co-sputtering is not a requirement.
 This cathode set-up also offers improved yield, good lift-off capability and a high deposition rate.
-Rectangular cathodes are most often used with in-line systems such as the Phoenix LS, though round cathodes are available.
+Rectangular cathodes are most often used with in-line systems such as the Phoenix LC, though round cathodes are available.

 Conductive target materials, such as metals, are typically sputtered with DC power supplies.
 Magnetic materials, such as nickel or iron, are DC sputtered with enhanced magnet packs.
 Insulating target materials are reactively sputtered with either RF or Pulsed DC power delivery systems.

-The Phoenix PC is based around Denton’s patented linear ion source, which enables a new class of thin film deposition called Plasma Ion Beam CVD (PIB-CVD).
+The Phoenix PIB-CVD is based around Denton’s patented linear ion source, which enables a new class of thin film deposition called Plasma Ion Beam CVD (PIB-CVD).
 This deposition method can be tuned to produce coating compositions ranging from polymer-like to a diamond-like coating (DLC)

 The linear ion source behind PIB-CVD allows the ion energies and oxygen ratio to be adjusted to suit the needs of a wide range of applications, not only for flowable, soft, thin film encapsulation layers but also for hard, highly hydrophobic, and optically clear coatings.